andrevidela/Research-report/Thesis/index.md

 ## Permutations

-During my time on this Master program I was also working for a commercial company using Idris for their business: Statebox.
+The following example is certainly my favourite since it combines both dependent types and linear types in a way that wasn’t possible before.
+It has been done in the context of my work for the company Statebox strongly relies on dependent types to write formally verified software.

-One of their project is a validator for petri-nets\cite{petri-nets}  and petri-net executions: [FSM-oracle](https://github.com/statebox/fsm-oracle).
+One of Statebox’s project is a validator for petri-nets\cite{petri-nets}  and petri-net executions: [FSM-oracle](https://github.com/statebox/fsm-oracle).
 While the technical details of this projects are outside the scope of this text, there is one aspect of it that is fundamentally linked with linear types, and that is the concept of permutation.

 FSM-Oracle describes petri-nets using [_hypergraphs_](http://www.zanasi.com/fabio/files/paperCALCO19b.pdf) \cite{cartographer} those hypergraphs have a concept of [_permutation_ ](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/Permutations.idr#L31) that allows to move wires around.
 This concept is key in a correct and proven implementation of hypergraphs.
 However, permutations also turn out to be extremely complex to implement as can attest the files [trying to fit](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsCategory.idr) their definition into a [Category](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsStrictMonoidalCategory.idr).